moosylog/cortex/README.md

 You don’t master a split ergonomic keyboard by typing linear sentences on a single screen.

-Studies show that traditional, static typing tests lead to a **"WPM Plateau."** Why?
-Because they don't penalize visual dependency (looking at your hands) or enforce strict bilateral hand separation.
+Studies in motor learning show that traditional, static typing tests trap users in a **"WPM Plateau."** They don't penalize visual dependency (looking at your hands) or enforce strict bilateral hand separation.

-When transitioning to a split keyboard like a Corne or Glove80, users typically experience a temporary 20% drop in speed.
+Furthermore, when transitioning to a columnar split keyboard like a Corne or Glove80, community data shows users typically experience a brutal **30% to 50% drop** in typing speed.
 Getting back to 100%—and pushing past it—requires **active muscle memory rewiring**, not passive repetition.

 - Linear reading = poor peripheral awareness
 - Unbalanced hand usage = typing bottlenecks